matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 }
 ```

 The endpoint does not have any trailing slashes.
+It requires authentication
+and is not rate-limited.

 The `from` and `limit` query parameters are used for pagination, and work
 just like described for the `/messages` endpoint.